 Not all handicap apps are created equal.
 When you're choosing one, you're not just picking a calculator, you're choosing a partner for your golf journey.
 Here's what to look for.

-1. Official Handicap Index vs. an unofficial Estimate
+1. Official Handicap Index vs. an Unofficial Estimate

 This is the most important distinction many golfers miss.
 There are two kinds of handicaps you can get from an app: